Speckle tracking echocardiography as a new screening tool for dilated cardiomyopathy in Doberman Pinschers

 Eligibility

-Exclusion Criteria
+Exclusion

 Study Design

-Each dog will have one visit to the Veterinary Teaching Hospital.
-During the visit, dogs will undergo a physical exam, conventional echocardiography, and 24-hour Holter monitoring.
-A small patch of fur may be shaved for these procedures.
-Owners will be given instructions for the use of the Holter monitor.
+Each dog will have one visit to the Veterinary Teaching Hospital in Blacksburg, VA.
+During the visit, dogs will undergo a physical exam and conventional echocardiography.
 Using special software, speckle tracking echocardiography (STE) will also be performed.
 STE is a non-invasive procedure that takes measurements using an ultrasound probe.
-Dogs that cannot tolerate gentle restraint for the procedures will not be enrolled in the study.
-Dogs will be returned to the owner at the end of the visit.
+A small patch of fur may be shaved for these procedures.
+Dogs who cannot tolerate gentle restraint for the procedures will not be enrolled in the study.
+Dogs will be returned to the owner at the end of the visit, and owners will be given instructions for using a 24-hour Holter monitor at home.
+After 24 hours, the Holter monitor will be removed by the owner according to instructions provided and returned to the VTH by either shipping with provided pre-paid label, or in person, whichever option is more convenient for you.

 Compensation